qwertie/home/misc/Atlas-Shrugged-summary.md

 Galt won't answer, so Ferris orders the machine be activated.

 > [...]
-A long shudder ran through Gait's body; his left arm shook in jerking spasms, convulsed by the electric current that circled between his wrist and shoulder.
+A long shudder ran through Galt's body; his left arm shook in jerking spasms, convulsed by the electric current that circled between his wrist and shoulder.
 His head fell back, his eyes closed, his lips drawn tight.
 He made no sound.

 > [...]
 Ferris' eyes were blank, Mouch's terrified, Taggart's disappointed.

 Ferris continues the torture, on and off, for several minutes, until the machine breaks down.
 Ferris and the mechanic look inside but can't figure out what's wrong.
 "It's the vibrator that's out of order," said Galt, who proceeded to explain how to fix the machine.

 > The mechanic [...] made a step back.
 In the incoherent dimness of his consciousness, in some wordless, shapeless, unintelligible manner, even he suddenly grasped the meaning of what was occurring in that cellar.
-He looked at Gait— he looked at the three men— he looked at the machine.
+He looked at Galt— he looked at the three men— he looked at the machine.
 He shuddered, he dropped his pliers and ran out of the room.
 Galt burst out laughing.

 > The three men were backing slowly away from the machine.
 They were struggling not to allow themselves to understand what the mechanic had understood.

 > "No!" cried Taggart suddenly [...]
 "He hasn't had enough!
 He hasn't even screamed yet!"

 > And then it was Taggart who screamed. [...]
 The sight he was confronting was within him.
-The protective walls of emotion, of evasion, of pretense, of semi-thinking and pseudo-words, built up by him through all of his years, had crashed in the span of one moment— the moment when he knew that he wanted Gait to die, knowing fully that his own death would follow.
+The protective walls of emotion, of evasion, of pretense, of semi-thinking and pseudo-words, built up by him through all of his years, had crashed in the span of one moment— the moment when he knew that he wanted Galt to die, knowing fully that his own death would follow.

 > He was suddenly seeing the motive that had directed all the actions of his life [...]: it was the lust to destroy whatever was living, for the sake of whatever was not.
 It was the urge to defy reality by the destruction of every living value, for the sake of proving to himself that he could exist in defiance of reality and would never have to be bound by any solid, immutable facts. [...] he knew that he had never wanted to survive, he knew that it was Galt's greatness he had wanted to torture and destroy.